- About Us

 |Mr A Thompson||Teacher of Mathematics||Faculty Leader for Mathematics|

 |Mrs G Lombardi||Teacher of Mathematics||Deputy Faculty Leader (KS3)|

 |Mrs N Robson||Teacher of Mathematics||Assistant Faculty Leader for Mathematics (KS4)|

 |Mr N Jackson||Teacher of Mathematics||Assistant Faculty Leader (Assessment & Reporting)|

 |Mrs B Watkins||Teacher of Mathematics||Maths Intervention Coordinator|

 |Mrs H Treanor||Teacher of Mathematics|

-Year 7 and 8 are being taught a ‘Mastery based’ curriculum.
+Year 7 are being taught a ‘Mastery based’ curriculum.
 This means that students are taught in mixed attainment classes.
-This has been a new departure beginning in 2016 for year 7, and is driven by the department’s determination to ‘close the gap’ for those entering the school with lower results in mathematics, while continuing to stretch those who are already able to handle the main concepts.
+This is a new departure in 2016, and is driven by the department’s determination to ‘close the gap’ for those entering the school with lower results in Mathematics, while continuing to stretch those who have already gained a good attainment.

 The new curriculum and approach matches the aims of the latest Mathematics Curriculum at Key Stage 3 which states that “…the majority of pupils will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of pupils’ understanding and their readiness to progress to the next stage” and “pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice, before moving on.”The national curriculum in England Key stages 3 and 4 framework document December 2014 Reference: DFE-00183-2013